skip to content

 Defective building work

-If building work is defective and a defect arises from the wrongful acts or defaults of more than one person who would be jointly and severally liable for damage or loss resulting from the defective work and an action for loss or damage is brought against one or more of those people, the court may give judgment against each person for such amount as may be just and equitable, having regard to the extent to which the act or default of that person contributed to the damage or loss [Planning, Development and Infrastructure Act 2016 (SA) s 158].
-This section is designed to stop relevant authorities from being liable for the full amount of damages claimed in an action where the builder was mainly to blame for the defective building work, as both the builder and the relevant authority are joined as defendants to the action.
+Section 158 of the Planning, Development and Infrastructure Act 2016 (SA) affects liability for defective building work in certain cases.
+If a building defect arises from the wrongful acts of more than one person who would be jointly and severally liable for damage or loss resulting from the defective work, the court may, in an action to recover damages for that damage or loss, only order a defendant to pay damages that are just and equitable, having regard to the extent to which their actions contributed to the damage or loss.
+Section 158 is designed to stop relevant authorities from being liable for the full amount of damages claimed in an action where the builder was mainly to blame for the defective building work, as both the builder and the relevant authority are joined as defendants to the action.

-Both the Building Work Contractors Act 1995 (SA) and Australian Consumer Law could also be relevant to disputes about defective building work.
+Both the Building Work Contractors Act 1995 (SA) and the Australian Consumer Law may also be relevant to disputes about defective building work.
 Time limits under these laws are different.
-Please refer to Building Work Contracts for more information.
+See Building Work Contracts for more information.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.